Sand War: Cuban arrival

+Operation Dignidad

+Algeria and Cuba planned a major counteroffensive, Operation Dignidad, aimed at driving the Moroccan forces back across the border and capturing Berguent.
+From Oran, the Cuban military with armored vehicles on a train of 12 wagons and 42 open platforms travelled 70 km southwest to the city of Sidi Bel Abbes, and then another 10 km along the road to the border town of Ras El Ma, where they settled in Bedo barracks.
+The Cuban military immediately began preparations for battle.
+Ameijeiras, Bravo and other senior officers went to the city of Colomb-Bechar, where the headquarters of the Algerian Minister of Defense Houari Boumédiène was located.
+By then, the Algerian military had already developed a strategy to confront the Moroccans.
+At a command meeting in Colomb-Béchar, Defense Minister Boumédiène set the task of capturing as many of the border areas of Morocco as possible, which would allow Algeria to negotiate from a position of strength.
+Efigenio Ameijeiras resolutely declared, "We won't stop until we get to Casablanca."

+On the evening of October 28, 1963, the commander of the tank battalion, Captain Melquiades Gonzalez, reported to Ameijeiras that the T-34s were ready for the offensive.
+It was scheduled for the early hours of October 29.
+However, Ben Bella suspended the attack at 1:00 a.m. to proceed with negotiations to end the war peacefully.

+Ceasefire

 Multiple actors, including the Arab League, Tunisia's Habib Bourguiba, Libya's King Idris, and Ethiopia's Emperor Haile Selassie, sought to moderate negotiations.
+Egypt's Gamal Abdel Nasser sent a letter to Hassan II to urge him to stop the fighting.
+In his message, he condemned the Moroccan attack and justified his support for Algeria and suggested a ceasefire and both armies returning to their positions prior to the 8 October attack.
 The United Nations received many pleas to issue a ceasefire appeal, but Secretary-General U Thant wanted to allow regional initiatives to pursue a solution.

-On October 29, Hassan and Ben Bella met to negotiate in Bamako, Mali, joined by Emperor Selassie and Mali's President Modibo Keïta.
+On October 10, the Arab League called for a withdrawal of troops and reconciliation.
+On October 29, Hassan and Ben Bella met to negotiate in Bamako, Mali, joined by Emperor Selassie and Mali's Modibo Keïta.
 After the four leaders met alone on October 30, a truce was declared.
-The accord mandated a ceasefire for November 2, and announced that a commission consisting of Moroccan, Algerian, Ethiopian, and Malian officers would decide the boundaries of a demilitarized zone.
+The accord mandated a ceasefire for November 2 and announced that a commission consisting of Moroccan, Algerian, Ethiopian, and Malian officers would decide the boundaries of a demilitarized zone.
 It was also determined that an Ethiopian and Malian team would observe the neutrality of the demilitarized zone.
 Finally, the accord suggested an immediate gathering of the Foreign Ministers of the Organisation of African Unity (OAU).
 The meeting would be held to set up a commission to determine who was responsible for starting the war and to examine the frontier question and suggest methods for bringing about a lasting settlement of the conflict.

-The ceasefire was almost jeopardized on November 1, when Algerian troops assaulted a village near Figuig and positioned themselves against the town's airport.
-The attack was denounced and dramatized by the Moroccan Government.
-However, a Malian officer arrived on November 4 and enforced the Bamako Accord, ending the hostilities.